r0meroh/python_first_game/README.md

 Closing the graphics window.
 Pressing the ENTER key inside the console.

-The cat objects do not reiterate if they travel outside the scope of the window, therefore those enemies do not respawn.
+The cat objects do not reiterate if they travel outside the scope of the window, therefore those enemies do not respawn.[FIXED]

 Due to limitations, the bone object is still tracted after a collision and although hidden, it may collide with additional enemies.